 If there should be no answer from the first, the second is tried, and so on.
 Of course, IP-numbers must be specified, not names.
-The name servers in the example are: ns1.uni-halle.de, ns3.uni-halle.de, deneb.dfn.de.
+The name servers in the example are: ns1.hrz.uni-giessen.de, deneb.dfn.de, iraun1.ira.uka.de.

-• The domain entry is used to translate local names like "haendel" in absolute names.
+• The domain entry is used to translate local names like "thor" in absolute names.